mcdemarco/the-new-kitchen-cookbook/quick-bread/ricottaPancakes.md

 This Italian pancake is the ancestor of the latke, according to [Tori Avery](http://toriavey.com/toris-kitchen/2010/12/cheese-latkes/).
 I cut the recipe down for serving alongside modern latkes, but then scaled it back up again because it wasn't enough for breakfast.

+I made these again recently with store brand ricotta, and they were much thicker than usual; I had to milk them down quite a bit.
+YMMV.

 ## Ingredients

 ### Cut-Down Recipe